remo7777/Termux-Ubuntu-apktool/README.md

  `bash setup`

-## Now tool is ready to use on
+## Now tool is ready to use

-both terminal has same command ( termux and unubtu) which is `bind-apk`
+Both terminal has same command ( termux and unubtu) which is `bind-apk`

 to know about how to use that bind-apk on both environment check on YouTube

-type command on termux it ll redirect on YouTube ##
+type command on termux it ll redirect on YouTube

  👇